GitauHarrison/notes/search/implement_elasticseach.md

 - [Install And Configure ElasticSearch In A Live Linux Server](install_elasticsearch_linode.md)
 - [Implement Search Functionality In Your Flask App](implement_elasticseach.md) (this article)

-As you learnt in the [installation guide](install_elasticsearch_localhost.md), support for full text search is not standardized like relational databases are.
+As you learned in the [installation guide](install_elasticsearch_localhost.md), support for full-text search is not standardized like relational databases are.
 Also, the fact that SQLAlchemy does not natively support the search functionality, we have to contend with the fact that we need to manually do this ourselves.

 ### Table of Contents